pyhys/minimalmodbus/docs/modbusdetails.rst

     in the instruments.
 The data is nevertherless transmitted as 16 bit over the serial link, so you can read and write like normal (but with values limited to the range 0-255).

+**32-bit registers**
+    "Enron Modbus" allows larger registers where you can store 32 bits in a single register (instead of two consecutive 16 bit registers).
+Not supported by this software.

 Implemented functions
 ---------------------